Wigny/ptax/README.md

 # PTAX

+> This package is for learning purposes and its use in production is not yet recommended.

 A currency converter that uses the API provided by the Brazilian Open Data Portal to perform quotes

 ## Installation